sandeep4055/mlops_specalization/README.md

 <h1> <li> DATA </li> </h1>

+In simple terms, **data** refers to information or facts that are collected or recorded.
+It can be any piece of information that is meaningful and can be stored, processed, or analyzed.
+Data can come in different forms, such as numbers, text, images, audio, or video.
+It is the raw material from which insights and knowledge can be derived.

+Think of data as building blocks that can be used to understand and learn about something.
+For example, if you have a collection of temperature readings from different days, that data can tell you how the temperature changes over time.
+Similarly, if you have a list of customer purchases, that data can help you understand what products are popular and how much revenue is generated.

+Data is everywhere around us, and we generate and encounter data in our daily lives.
+From the information we enter into online forms to the measurements taken by sensors in our smartphones, data is constantly being collected.
+The value of data lies in its ability to provide insights, make predictions, and inform decision-making in various fields like business, science, healthcare, and more.

+To put it simply, data is like puzzle pieces that, when properly arranged and analyzed, can help us uncover patterns, understand relationships, and gain knowledge about a particular subject.

 Data plays a critical role in MLOps (Machine Learning Operations) as it is the foundation on which machine learning models are built and deployed.
 Here are some key aspects of data in MLOps:

 **Data Collection and Storage**: MLOps involves collecting and storing data from various sources to build machine learning models.
 This may include structured data from databases, unstructured data from text or image sources, or streaming data from real-time sources.
 Proper data collection and storage mechanisms need to be in place to ensure data availability and reliability for model training and inference.